NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocommand/linux.md

 ---

 ## Ways of using Neurocommand in Linux:
-1) You can use Neurocontainers directly via CVMFS: https://www.neurodesk.org/docs/getting-started/neurocontainers/cvmfs/
+1) You can use the module files for Neurocontainers directly via CVMFS: https://www.neurodesk.org/docs/getting-started/neurocontainers/cvmfs/
 2) or you can install Neurocommand as described here:

 ## Requirements: